id-Software/DOOM-3-BFG/README.md

 ***The goal of the TrenchBroom support is to make mapping for RBDOOM-3-BFG as easy as for Quake 1.***

 * idMapFile and dmap were changed to support the Valve 220 .map format to aid mapping with TrenchBroom
-* Added exportFGD [models] console command which exports all def/*.def entityDef declarations to base/exported/_tb/ as Forge Game Data files.
+* Added exportFGD `[nomodels]` console command which exports all def/*.def entityDef declarations to base/exported/_tb/ as Forge Game Data files.
 TrenchBroom has native support to read those files https://developer.valvesoftware.com/wiki/FGD.
-Using the models argument will also export all needed models by entity declarations to base/_tb/ as Wavefront OBJ files.
+If the nomodels argument is not given then it will also export all needed models by entity declarations to base/_tb/ as Wavefront OBJ files.
-* To make it easier getting static models from Blender/Maya/3D Studio Max into TrenchBroom and the engine Wavefront OBJ model support has been ported from IcedTech
 * Support ***angles*** keyword again for TrenchBroom like in Quake 3

 ---